ajohnofficial001/codepath-web103-prework/readme.md

 Describe any challenges encountered while building the app or any additional context you'd like to add.

 I initially intended using Pico CSS but I later had to write a number of CSS codes myself.
 I had problem with intially connecting my app to the supabase.
 I found out some errors in my code and read the supabase API documentation again.
 I planned using Axios but it was not necessary since the Fetch API was used in the documentation.
-Where I'm at the momemt, I experienced some challenges with power supply so I could no complete the project on time.
+Where I'm at the momemt, I experienced some challenges with power supply so I could not complete the project on time.

 ## License